 - If you have ever had a long QT on ECG or other heartbeat that is not normal.

-- If you have kidney problems and are also taking any of these drugs: Cyclosporine, diltiazem, erythromycin, ketoconazole, or ritonavir.
+- If you are also taking any of these drugs: Cyclosporine, diltiazem, erythromycin, ketoconazole, rifampin, or ritonavir.

 - If you are taking any drugs that can cause a certain type of heartbeat that is not normal (prolonged QT interval).
 There are many drugs that can do this.
 Ask your doctor or pharmacist if you are not sure.